tldr-pages/tldr/pages/common/pngquant.md

 > PNG converter and lossy image compressor.
 > More information: <https://pngquant.org/>.

-- Compress PNG with color quality between 65 and 80 (skip if bellow min value):
+- Compress PNG with color quality between 65 and 80 (skip if below min value):

 `pngquant --quality={{65-80}} {{path/to/file.png}}`